smartclean/smartclean.github.io/docs/vcs_solutions.md

 4. Done!
 Your Facility Management need has just been made smarter with our Solution.

-As SuperSense detects desired events for this Solution in this Location, Work Orders will be generated based on default settings.
+As SuperSense detects desired events for this Solution in this Location, Alerts will be generated based on default settings.
+You may view these in your [SmartClean Matrix Application](/index.html)

-Some of our solutions which generate Work Orders are:
+Some of our solutions which generate Alerts are:
 1. [Air Quality Monitoring](/vcs_aq.html)
 2. [Usage Monitoring](/vcs_pc.html)
 3. [Spill Detection](/vcs_wd.html)